anatawa12/auto-visitor/README.md

 ## Status of implementation

-- [ ] Automatically include this library to classpath in gradle pluign
+- [ ] Automatically include this library to classpath in gradle plugin
 - [x] Generating visitor and accept method
   - [x] Generating visitor abstract class
   - [x] Generating accept method
   - [x] Provide Compilation Error
 - [ ] Generating calling accept from when
     - [x] Generating calling accept from when
       > However, currently not supported to use outer scope variables *needs help*